Learning to Break: Knowledge-Enhanced Reasoning in Multi-Agent Debate System: Experiment Results

 \subsection{Main Results}

 The main results of our method and baseline methods are reported in Table~\ref{tab_main_result}.
-Our model consistently outperforms all baselines across various datasets, proving the effectiveness of integrating external prior knowledge in breaking cognitive constraints and enhancing reasoning capabilities.
+Our model achieved competitive experimental results on five open-domain datasets, proving the effectiveness of integrating external prior knowledge in enhancing complex reasoning capabilities.
+Besides, based on the results, we have the following key findings:

-Notably, significant improvements are observed in multi-hop reasoning and fact verification tasks, such as HotpotQA(+9.2\%) and FEVER(+10.2\%).
-The multi-hop reasoning task requires multiple reasonings to get the correct answer, which is more difficult.
-Fact-verification tasks rely more heavily on relevant external evidence.
-Introducing external prior knowledge can significantly reduce the difficulty of solving these two types of tasks.
-Remarkably, our model exceeds GPT4's performance in the 2WikiMultiHopQA(+6.6\%), FEVER(+5.4\%), and FEVEROUS(+8.8\%) datasets.
-Although the improvements in other tasks are smaller, it still shows that introducing external evidence can help agents achieve better experimental results in debates.
-In addition, the experimental results of GPT4 show that the performance on FEVEROUS is worse than that of other baseline methods.
-Analysis suggests that GPT4 prefers to answer "Not Enough Info" for questions that it cannot reason about.
-During the evaluation, we classified this as a reasoning failure.
+\textbf{(i) Our model achieved superior performance across all backbone settings compared to single-agent and multi-agent baseline models.} Our MADKE framework, built on Qwen1.5-72B-Chat, shows an average increase of +4.6\% in all metrics compared to the state-of-the-art models across five open-domain datasets.
+Specifically, on the TriviaQA and HotpotQA datasets, the GPT-4 Score increased by +7.8\% and +7.4\%, respectively.
+This demonstrates that our multi-agent collaborative reasoning with the introduction of retrieved knowledge has strong adaptability and effectiveness.
+By incorporating high-quality knowledge and multi-perspective reasoning analysis during the debate process, our approach can more accurately address complex problems, significantly enhancing the model's performance.
+Additionally, among all the backbones, Qwen1.5-72B-Chat performed the best, indicating that open-source models are gradually catching up with closed-source models, progressively revealing their strong potential and competitiveness.